M4GNV5/PointerScript/LanguageDoc.md

 ## CastToStringExpression
 Converts an expression to a string (0-terminated byte sequence).
 Useful for printing a value.
-The result is a read-only string with a lifetime bound to the lifetime of the expression.
+The result is a read-only string with a lifetime bound to the lifetime of the current function.
 ```js
 //'cast' '<' 'string' '>' Expression
 cast<string>3.14 //returns "3.14"